Laracon 2018 Recap: Great conference, people, and city

 It was a great experience for me to attend Laracon.
 I learned a lot but it doesn’t mean that my tech skills suddenly skyrockets.
-I will watch conference sessions again on YouTube, check their blog posts and practice what I learned in the real projects.
+I will watch conference sessions again on YouTube, check their blog posts and put what I learned into the real projects.

-Before I attend Laracon, I was not sure if it would be worth attending from Japan.
+Before attending Laracon, I was not sure if it would be worth attending it from Japan.
 But now I’m sure I’ll be back to the next Laracon!
 The conference itself was very interesting and exciting, and also it was great to talk to many people in the community.